-- How do hardwood floors become infested? --

-Summary: Wood flooring can become infested with beetle larvae (woodworm) from eggs laid on unfinished wood surfaces.
+Summary: Hardwood flooring can become infested with lyctid (Lyctidae) powderpost beetle larvae (woodworm) from eggs laid on unfinished wood surfaces usually when the flooring is manufactured or installed.
 Hatching larvae bore into the wood and can result in extensive damage.
 Even kiln-dried wood can become infested.
-Wood flooring can be protected by sealing the surface and/or treating it with borate insecticide.
+Wood flooring can be protected by sealing the surface and/or treating it with borate insecticide during installation.

 There are a number of insects that develop in recently dead trees or milled lumber.
 The larvae of these wood borers feed on starch and other nutrients in the wood that were stored when the tree was alive.
 Most of these insects cannot infest live trees because of the tree's natural defenses.
 While most wood boring insects need relatively fresh wood, certain ones, like powderpost beetles, can re-infest older, seasoned wood.

 Powderpost beetles (see What are Powderpost Beetles?) lay their eggs on the bare wood surfaces and tiny beetle larvae (sometimes called woodworms) bore into the wood through surface cracks.
 Extensive internal damage can be done by the larvae during the months or years it takes to complete development (see A Picture of a Lyctid Powderpost Beetle Larva).
 Adult beetles emerge through small round emergence holes.

 Wood may even be infested after it has been kiln-dried (heat dried) and milled into lumber.
 Infestation occurs when dried wood is improperly stored near an active infestation .
 Kiln-drying alone does not protect against infestation, it only eliminates larvae that are present at the time the wood entered the dryer.